Skip to main content

 Commit Transaction

-Commit all operations in the transaction.
+Commit all operations within the transaction.

 Rollback Transaction

-Rollback all operations in the transaction.
+Rollback all operations and abort the transaction.

 Create Savepoint